faceyspacey/redux-first-router/README.md

-Based on the above `routesMap` the following actions will be dispatched when the corresponding URL is visited, and conversely those URLs will appear in the address bar when actions with the matching `type` and *at minimum* the required parameters are provided as keys in the payload object:
+Based on the above `routesMap` the following actions will be dispatched when the corresponding URL is visited, and conversely those URLs will appear in the address bar when actions with the matching `type` and parameters are provided as keys in the payload object:

 | URL                | <-> | ACTION     |